Older woman sitting on her bed clutching her temples while looking overwhelmed

 How long does it take for vertigo to resolve?

 As we always say, every body is different.
-Healing and resolution varies based on age, general health, and cause of your vertigo.
-For our patient described above, it was a few days:
+Healing and resolution times vary based on age, general health, and cause of vertigo.

 "It took another day or so for my stomach to finally settle, but from the moment I left Doctor Goldi's office I had almost no dizziness.